JonnyPS/web-dev-environment/README.md

 The *dist* folder is used for publication only.

 ### Nunjucks
+To update the HTML, only the nunjucks file in the templates folder needs to be amended.
 Nunjucks templating language is used to import text from a JSON file as banner copy, without changing the HTML file.